 Additionally, connective tissue also stores fat and plays an important role in the immune and detox system by helping to move nutrients and other substances between tissues and organs.

-Connective Tissue Release Massage (CTRM) aims at manipulating the connective tissues in the body, especially those directly under the skin.
-The core idea behind CTRM is that, connective tissue being an interconnected “web,” the treatment of connective tissues in one part of the body can induce reflex healing activities in various other tissues (and organs) in other parts of the body.
+Connective Tissue Release Massage (CTRM) or simply Connective Tissue Massage (CTM) aims at manipulating the connective tissues in the body, especially those directly under the skin.
+The core idea behind CTM is that, connective tissue being an interconnected “web,” the treatment of connective tissues in one part of the body can induce reflex healing activities in various other tissues (and organs) in other parts of the body.

 - better performance for athletes and dancers

 - improvement of posture and better body balance

 - improvement of tendonitis, scoliosis, sciatica, and carpal tunnel syndrome

 - alleviation of arthritis, fibromyalgia, chronic fatigue syndrome, multiple sclerosis, and other neuromuscular disorders

 - increase energy and overall feelings of well-being

 A well-known type of connective tissue is the fascia.
 See our post Myofascial Release Massage for a deeper understanding of this topic.